Call to Arms (Saxon album)

-Call To Arms is the nineteenth studio album by British heavy metal band Saxon.
+Call to Arms is the nineteenth studio album by British heavy metal band Saxon.
 Call to Arms was released 3 June in Europe; 6 June in Denmark, Finland, and the UK; 8 June in Greece and Poland; 10 June in France.
 Previously, it was due to be released on 23 May 2011.
 The album was released on 27 September in North America by EMI.
-Current Deep Purple keyboardist Don Airey made a guest appearance on the album.
+Deep Purple keyboardist Don Airey makes a guest appearance.

 Background and production

 Saxon frontman Biff Byford stated that the band wanted to "get back to [their] roots," and aimed for a "more working-class sound" with the album.

 While recording the album in February 2011, the band posted a message to its fans, calling on them to visit the band at the studio on the evening of 10 February.
 The reason for the appeal was that the band needed a chorus for the track "Back in '79", and decided to offer its fans the chance to be a part of the recording.

 Saxon were originally supposed to appear at the Soundwave festival in Australia, but were forced to cancel their appearance due to delays during recording.
 The band also issued a statement apologizing to fans for the cancellation.

 Two of the tracks on the album were written by Saxon for the movie Hybrid Theory.

 The album artwork is derived from Lord Kitchener Wants You, a World War I-era British Army recruitment poster.